 Have you taken any online classes?
 Most Metropolitan State University students will have the pleasure of taking at least some of their degree's coursework online.
-In my own experience I have found etiquette to be a prerequisite some students need serious remedial work in.
+In my own experience, I have found etiquette to be a prerequisite that some students need serious remedial work in.
 Here are a few situations that left me questioning my classmates' grip on their virtual reality.

-Each week your class discussion ends with the exact same classmate explaining his unparalleled understanding of that week's topic thanks to his "totally intense" life experiences.
-His first couple posts received a range of responses from seemingly sincere admiration to gushing jealousy.
-Nine weeks into the semester his post marks the unofficial end of all further discussion as the class collectively closes their browsers.
+Each week, your class discussion ends with the exact same classmate explaining his unparalleled understanding of that week's topic thanks to his "totally intense" life experiences.
+His first couple of posts received a range of responses from seemingly sincere admiration to gushing jealousy.
+Nine weeks into the semester, his post marks the unofficial end of all further discussion as the class collectively closes their browsers.

 You're responsible for assembling and submitting your group's final project.
 With two weeks to go, you email your group a working schedule and casually mention your hope of being finished soon.
 Three hours before deadline you receive an email from the last member of your group to turn in her work.
 Copied to your professor, she says she's been keeping it real in the face of your constant nagging.

 The two other members of your team project are fighting via group email.
-They've each used the term deadweight to describe the other and one has already threatened to notify your professor he can't possibly work with someone so disrespectful.
+They've each used the term “deadweight” to describe the other and one has already threatened to notify your professor he can't possibly work with someone so disrespectful.
 The disagreement seems to stem from whom was slower to respond to the ice breaker message you sent an hour ago.

 The tropes and travails of online education can be avoided.
 Here are 10 ways to guarantee you'll be the least popular student in your online class.